ActivityInfo as your Monitoring and Evaluation software

 If you want to track the progress of your efforts as a person, as a team and as a whole organization, you must capture the correct information and monitor the progress towards specific goals.
 When you monitor how your activities progress in relation to the overall programme development, you can quickly respond to emerging needs or shortages.
 Also, when you start evaluating the progress of these activities at designated times, you can measure their success and understand the reasons behind this success.
 Finally, a Monitoring and Evaluation system makes sure you are accountable to internal and external stakeholders.

 Can I use ActivityInfo for Monitoring and Evaluation?

 In the past, we discussed how you can move from a Framework, such as a Logical Framework or a Results-based framework, to an online system.
 In this blog post, we will take a look at some database templates that can be used for Monitoring and Evaluation and we will ask key questions to help you design forms that will reflect your activities.

-How can I use ActivityInfo for Monitoring and Evaluation?
+How can I use ActivityInfo as my Monitoring and Evaluation software?

 There is no need for technical knowledge to start using ActivityInfo; the platform offers database templates with predefined Roles which you can assign to your team when you invite them to work with you using the platform.
 This allows you to get started quickly and to focus on designing your forms in the best way possible to reflect your M&E objectives.

 Before you start working with a Database in ActivityInfo, think of your implementation plan.
 Gather the team members who will participate in the system, assign Roles to them and draft the data flow processes between them.
 Also, think of the indicators you will track and define what the baseline data is and what kind of information you need to monitor and evaluate, in order to have a complete overview of the progress towards your objectives.
 For a more detailed plan take a look at this guide for building an effective M&E data collection system.